The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 That star formation is not so different in LSB galaxies and HSB galaxies is also evident when we compare their star formation histories.
 In Figure \ref{fig:csfh}, we plot the median cumulative star formation histories and accompanying interquartile ranges for our classical LSB galaxies.
 We split our sample into the three subsamples we have previously defined---irregular LSB galaxies, pure disk LSB galaxies, and bulge+disk LSB galaxies---so as to identify differences in their histories and so that we can compare each to an appropriate sample of HSB galaxies from \textsc{Romulus25}.

 Because the average HSB galaxy is more massive than the average LSB galaxy and most galaxy properties (anti-)correlate with stellar mass, an unweighted comparison between the groups would make it difficult to disentangle differences related to surface brightness from those linked to mass.
-In order to construct a comparison sample, we therefore sort all LSB galaxies and late-type central HSB galaxies into bins of 0.25 dex in log stellar mass.
+In order to construct a comparison sample, we therefore sort all LSB galaxies and late-type central HSB galaxies into bins of 0.125 dex in log stellar mass.
 To account for any disparities in stellar mass distribution, we assign each HSB galaxy in a given comparison sample a weight corresponding to the fraction of bulge+disk/pure disk/irregular LSB galaxies that occupy the same stellar mass bin.
-Each of the three comparison samples contains the same galaxies (i.e., every late-type central HSB galaxy), but weights them differently, such that the stellar mass distribution of an LSB galaxy subsample is the same as the weighted stellar mass distribution of the corresponding HSB galaxy comparison sample.
-We use these weighted late-type central HSB comparison samples throughout the rest of the paper.
+Each of the three comparison samples contains the same galaxies (i.e., every late-type central HSB galaxy), but weights them differently, such that the binned stellar mass distribution of an LSB galaxy subsample is the same as the binned and weighted stellar mass distribution of the corresponding HSB galaxy comparison sample.\footnote{We note that this method prioritizes mass-matching over morphology-matching.
+This has the potential to be problematic -- particularly when comparing star formation across samples -- due to the strong connection between bulge mass and quenching \citep[e.g.,][]{Bell2008,Bluck2014,Kim2018,Bluck2022}.
+However, we have repeated our analysis, comparing (non-)bulge+disk LSB galaxies only to (non-)bulge+disk HSB galaxies, and have confirmed that accounting for this potential difference in morphology does not impact our conclusions.} This method successfully produces HSB galaxy comparison samples with stellar mass distributions that are statistically indistinguishable (a two-sample Kolmogorov-Smirnov (KS) test yields p$>$0.1) from those of LSB galaxies for the bulge+disk and pure disk subsamples.
+The HSB galaxy comparison sample for the irregular LSB galaxies, however, remains slightly discrepant (p$\sim$10$^{-3}$) due to the tendency of the HSB galaxies in a given 0.125 dex bin to be less massive, on average, than the LSB galaxies in that bin at M$_\star<$10$^{8.5}$ M$_\odot$.
+While we expect the impact of this disparity to be relatively small, it may contribute to (or compensate for) differences between irregular LSB galaxies and their HSB galaxy comparison sample.
+We use the weighted, mass-matched, late-type central HSB comparison samples throughout the rest of the paper.

 We find that there is no discernible difference between the star formation histories of bulge+disk LSB galaxies and their comparison sample and only a very slight tendency for pure disk LSB galaxies to assemble their stellar populations earlier than their HSB counterparts.
 Both pure disk and irregular LSB galaxies have star formation histories that deviate very little from a constant rate of star formation.
 This finding is supported by multiple observational studies: it is generally agreed upon that LSB galaxies have formed stars at a low but steady rate for approximately a Hubble time \citep[e.g.,][]{bell2000,wyder2009,schombert2013,schombert2014spitzer,lei2018}.
 Because of this near-constant star formation rate, we see the greatest difference between the star formation histories of LSB and HSB galaxies in the irregular galaxies, where HSB galaxies tend to grow more slowly until z$\sim$1 and then rapidly catch up to the LSB galaxies.